2019 Laser Men’s World Championship opens in Sakaiminato

 With the British Olympic team selection still to be announced, this event will be a crucial event in the secret selection process, and will be followed by the women’s Laser Radial World Championship later in the month at the same venue.

-The Laser World Championship is scheduled for as 12 race series, no medal race.
+The Laser World Championship is scheduled for a 12 race series, no medal race.
 Practice race is Wednesday 3 July.

 British competitors: